Lezlo-hadok/Fraowg_Studio/README.md

   -
 - camera controler
   - Camera will follow the player the dynamic perspective of the game world.
 The camera's position & roation will adjust smoothly as the player moves winthin their world (3rd person camnera)
+  - player can zoom in and out (between 3rd and 1st person)
   -
 - interactions
   - The player can interact with simple NPC's, Objects & Environments through simple prompts (such as Q).
 Interactions will include things like opening doors, starting dialouge & picking up items.